mgaray99/final_team02/doc/presentation2/presentationFile.md

 imessage and Slack for quick questions and rescheduling interviews.
 Our team also meets up frequently, about 5 times a week, to provide updates on the project, reflect on our progress and plan ahead.
 Team members show interest in the project and are always quick to respond to questions and voice out their opinions.
-Also with the division of the project into backend and frontend enhances collaboration between each half of the team.
+Also, the division of the project into backend and frontend enhances collaboration between each half of the team.